Daniel Bennett (footballer): Early career and club debut

 Bennett was selected to join the FAS Milo Scheme for talented young footballers at the age of 12.
 He was drafted as a trainee by National Football League side Tiong Bahru three years later, giving him the opportunity to train with the team before he left Singapore to further his tertiary studies in England.

+Balestier Central

-He returned to Singapore in 1999 hoping to make a career as a professional footballer.
+Bennett returned to Singapore in 1999 hoping to make a career as a professional footballer.
 Then Balestier Central coach P. N. Sivaji gave him his first opportunity with the S.League club.

+Tanjong Pagar United

 Bennett moved to previous club Tanjong Pagar United (formerly Tiong Bahru) in May 2000.
 Having played as a midfielder for 15 years, his defining career shift to defence came when coach Tohari Paijan played him as a centre-back in the absence of regular stopper Lim Tong Hai in a league match.

 Recognition of his performances came when he was selected in the Singapore selection that faced Manchester United and Liverpool in a couple of high-profile friendly matches, and culminated in a S.League Player of the Year award.